cubiio/samatkins.me/content/page/about.md

 ## Background

 I worked in supply chain and operations, first in industry for a shipping company, then a manufacturer before working as a supply chain management consultant at KPMG and EY.
-I did a lot of work on developing and implementing operating models, business process optimisation and working on large scale IT programmes as a business analyst / project manager.
+My work involved developing and implementing operating models, business process optimisation and working on large scale IT and Business transformation programmes as a business analyst / project manager.

 In 2017 I switched career and started work as a Software Engineer at Big Health.
 I have worked with Python, PHP, Docker, JavaScript and mobile development using React Native.
 Now my focus is on developing and maintaining back-end micro-services in the Cloud.
 In addition, I have a growing interest in DevOps which  crosses the boundaries between my old and new career, a key reason why I am so passionate about it.